‘This is all for you’: Miss NC USA wins crown days after boyfriend diagnosed with brain tumor

 Her boyfriend’s tumor was the size of a baseball.
 Days before the pageant, he had brain surgery.

-“He opened his eyes, looked at me, and said, ‘Why aren’t you in High Point?'” she said.
+“I obviously, at that point, knew that I wasn’t going to be competing and that this wasn’t going to be something I’m doing this week because how could I?”

-He urged her to chase her dream while he remained in the hospital in Charlotte.
+After surgery in Charlotte, “he opened his eyes, looked at me, and said, ‘Why aren’t you in High Point?'”
+McKey recalled.
+The pageant was being hosted in High Point, North Carolina.

-“And I think this year I really showed up very candid.
-Like, ‘This is me, and this is what I’m going through, and this is what my week has looked like,” McKey said.
-“But there’s something so relatable in being so beautifully broken and being human.”
+He urged her to chase her dream while he remained in the hospital.

 Video from her preliminary interview shows McKey speaking openly to the judging panel.